-States and local communities are often the incubators of strong tobacco control policies.
-They have an important role to play when it comes to protecting youth from e-cigarettes as well.
+States and local communities are often the incubators of strong tobacco control policies and they have an important role to play in protecting youth from e-cigarettes.
 Some examples include:

 - Licensing: Requiring all e-cigarette vendors to be licensed and registered with the state or local (where allowed) government.
-Licensing, besides being an important way to keep track of who is selling tobacco products, can also be a tool to limit the density and location (i.e., not near schools) of tobacco retailers. - Flavor restrictions: Many local jurisdictions have taken action to restrict or prohibit the sale of flavored tobacco products.
-Truth Initiative supports such actions because they limit the availability of such highly appealing tobacco products to youth. - Clean indoor air: State and local governments should require e-cigarette use to be subject to clean indoor air laws and requirements. - > Tobacco 21: State and local jurisdictions should limit sales of all tobacco products, including e-cigarettes and their components, to those age 21 and older. with the onus lying with the retailer.
-We note that the tobacco industry has recently supported Tobacco 21 policies, selling the idea that this policy will take care of the youth tobacco problem.
+Licensing is not only an important way to keep track of who is selling tobacco products, it can also be a tool to limit the density and location (i.e. not near schools) of tobacco retailers.
+For more information on the importance of tobacco retail licenses please see our Point of Sale Policy Resource. - > Flavor restrictions: Many local jurisdictions have taken action to restrict or prohibit the sale of flavored tobacco products.32 Truth Initiative supports such actions because they limit the availability of highly appealing tobacco products for youth.

+- Clean Indoor Air: State and local governments should include e-cigarettes in their clean indoor air laws and requirements. - (>) Tobacco 21: While a federal Tobacco 21 law passed in 2019, state and local jurisdictions (where allowed) should limit sales of all tobacco products, including e-cigarettes and their components, to those 21 and older, with the onus on the retailer to comply.
+We note that the tobacco industry has supported Tobacco 21 policies, selling the idea that this policy will take care of the youth tobacco problem.
 While Tobacco 21 is an important tool in the tobacco control toolbox, by itself it is not sufficient to keep tobacco out of the hands of young people.
-Tobacco 21 policies must be accompanied by complementary and strong policies, including but not limited to those listed above, to protect youth from tobacco.
+Tobacco 21 policies must be accompanied by complementary and strong policies, including but not limited to those listed above.